 Birdham Pool Marina

-The Marina is situated on the south eastern edge of Chichester Harbour, six miles from the entrance, in an Area of Outstanding Natural Beauty.
-The oldest marina in the UK, recently upgraded to provide completely up to date facilities.
+Birdham Pool Marina is situated on the south eastern edge of Chichester Harbour, six miles from the entrance, in an Area of Outstanding Natural Beauty.
+Opened in 1937, it is one of the oldest marinas in the country that is full of character in an idyllic setting.
 The marina runs alongside a traditional working shipyard which provides excellent services.

-With the addition of 28 new finger pontoon berths, Birdham Pool can now accommodate up to 275 vessels.
-The remainder of berthing is mostly between piles, bow or stern to the shore or jetties.
-The approach channel to Birdham Pool Marina is approximately 10m in width and is marked with starboard posts.
+Birdham Pool can accommodate up to 289 vessels up to a maximum of 14m x 4.5m x 1.9m.
+Berthing is mostly between piles, bow or stern to the shore or jetties with 16amp power.
+The approach channel to Birdham Pool Marina is approximately 9m in width and is marked with starboard posts.
 Please call on VHF Ch 80, Call Sign ‘Birdham Pool Marina’, or by phone to the lock on 01243 511482 or 07831 466815.
 Email: email@example.com Entrance and exit via the lock is available 3 hours before high water, through to 4 hours after high water.

 The channel to the marina is marked by the Chichester Marina starboard pile - Maximum speed 8 knots.
-When you reach this pile please call the marina on VHF Ch.
-80 for locking and berthing instructions.
+When you reach this pile, please call the marina on VHF Ch.
+80 for lock and berthing instructions.
 During busy periods and at certain states of the tide you may be asked to moor on the outer waiting pontoon.
 The lock allows 24-hour access to the marina with excellent CCTV security provided around the clock.
 The marina has luxury toilets and showers; a launderette; free Wi-Fi; the Boat House Café overlooking the water; a welcoming yacht club with stunning views across the harbour, car parking; boatyard with lift-out, a fuel berth with pump out facility and a wide variety of marine services.
-Premier also boasts The Salterns luxury short and long term let apartments with stunning views over the marina.

 Haines Boatyard, Itchenor is a small friendly boatyard offering a comprehensive range of services for all types of craft.
 They are well respected in the marine community in and around Chichester Harbour for their specialist expertise in shipwright work, painting, rigging and engineering.